-All contracts (other than for simple purchases permitted within the Scheme of (a) Delegation), leases, tenancy agreements and other commitments which may

-- result in a liability are notified to the Chief Financial Officer and Director of Estates and Facilities in advance of any commitment being made. - contracts above specified thresholds are advertised and awarded in accordance (b) with EU and Government Agreement on Tariffs and Trade (GATT) Legislation or World Trade Organisation (WTO) and or Statutory Instruments and / or The Public Contract Regulations 2015 as outlined in Trust Standing Orders Section 9. - (c) where consultancy advice is being obtained, the procurement of such advice must be in accordance with guidance issued by the Department of Health. - no order shall be issued for any item or items to any firm which has made an (d) offer of gifts, reward or benefit to directors or employees, other than: - (i) isolated gifts of a trivial character or inexpensive seasonal gifts, such as calendars. - conventional hospitality, such as lunches in the course of working visits. (ii)
+- (a) All contracts (other than for simple purchases permitted within the Scheme of Delegation), leases, tenancy agreements and other commitments which may result in a liability are notified to the Chief Financial Officer and Director of Estates and Facilities in advance of any commitment being made. - (b) contracts above specified thresholds are advertised and awarded in accordance with EU and Government Agreement on Tariffs and Trade (GATT) Legislation or World Trade Organisation (WTO) and or Statutory Instruments and / or The Public Contract Regulations 2015 as outlined in Trust Standing Orders Section 9. - (c) where consultancy advice is being obtained, the procurement of such advice must be in accordance with guidance issued by the Department of Health. - (d) no order shall be issued for any item or items to any firm which has made an offer of gifts, reward or benefit to directors or employees, other than: - (i) isolated gifts of a trivial character or inexpensive seasonal gifts, such as calendars. - (ii) conventional hospitality, such as lunches in the course of working visits.

-This provision needs to be read in conjunction with Standing Order No. 6 and the principles outlined in the national guidance contained in HSG 93(5) Standards of Business Conduct for NHS Staff, the Code of Conduct for NHS Managers 2002 and the ABPI Code of Professional Conduct relating to hospitality/gifts pharmaceutical/external industry.
+This provision needs to be read in conjunction with Standing Order No. 6 and the principles outlined in the national guidance contained in HSG 93(5) Standards of Business Conduct for NHS Staff, the Code of Conduct for NHS Managers 2002 and the ABPI Code of Professional Conduct relating to hospitality/gifts from pharmaceutical/external industry.

-- no requisition/order is placed for any item or items for which there is no budget (e) provision unless authorised by the Chief Financial Officer on behalf of the Chief Executive. - (f) all goods, services, or works are ordered on an official electronic order For clarification the Chief Financial Officer will determine the nature of expenditure which does not require control through an official purchase order and review this on an annual basis and maintain a list of such items which will include: - Works and services executed in accordance with a contract. (i) - (ii) Purchases from Petty Cash. - (iii) Items bought using purchasing cards. - (iv) Arrangements that have been pre-approved by the Trust, for example Service Level Agreements for services procured from other NHS Trusts. - Other Items where a purchase order would be deemed unnecessary such (v) as utility bills or business rates. - verbal orders must only be issued very exceptionally by an employee (g) designated by the Chief Executive and only in cases of emergency or urgent necessity.
-These must be confirmed by an official order and clearly marked "Confirmation Order." - (h) orders are not split or otherwise placed in a manner devised so as to avoid the financial thresholds or rules on aggregation. - goods are not taken on trial or loan in circumstances that could commit the Trust (i) to a future uncompetitive purchase. - changes to the list of directors, employees and officers authorised to certify (j) invoices are notified to the Chief Financial Officer. - (k) purchases from petty cash are restricted in value and by type of purchase in accordance with instructions issued by the Chief Financial Officer. - petty cash records are maintained in a form as determined by the Chief Financial (l) Officer.
+- (e) no requisition/order is placed for any item or items for which there is no budget provision unless authorised by the Chief Financial Officer on behalf of the Chief Executive. - (f) all goods, services, or works must be ordered via an official electronic order.
+For clarification the Chief Financial Officer will determine the nature of expenditure which does not require control through an official purchase order and review this on an annual basis and maintain a list of such items, such as: - (i) Purchases from Petty Cash. - (ii) Items bought using purchasing cards. - (g) verbal orders must only be issued very exceptionally by an employee designated by the Chief Executive and only in cases of emergency or urgent

-- petty cash records are maintained in a form as determined by the Chief Financial (m) Officer. - No officer shall place any order with an individual to whom the officer is related or (n) with any firm in which the officer has a financial interest.
+- necessity.
+These must be confirmed by an official order and clearly marked "Confirmation Order." - (h) orders are not split or otherwise placed in a manner devised so as to avoid the financial thresholds or rules on aggregation. - (i) goods are not taken on trial or loan in circumstances that could commit the Trust to a future uncompetitive purchase. - (j) changes to the list of directors, employees and officers authorised to certify invoices are notified to the Chief Financial Officer. - (k) purchases from petty cash are restricted in value and by type of purchase in accordance with instructions issued by the Chief Financial Officer. - (I) petty cash records are maintained in a form as determined by the Chief Financial Officer. - (m) petty cash records are maintained in a form as determined by the Chief Financial Officer. - (n) No officer shall place any order with an individual to whom the officer is related or with any firm in which the officer has a financial interest.